ddollar/forego/README.md

     web    | listening on port 5000
     worker | listening to queue FOO

+Use `forego help` to get a list of available commands, and `forego help
+<command>` for more detailed help on a specific command.

 ### License

 Apache 2.0 &copy; 2015 David Dollar